 Next may come bargaining.
 You want to get back what you have lost and may think things like if you just keep pushing you will get better, or if you ignore it, it will go away.
 You just want to find a way out of the situation you don’t have control of.

 Sooner or later, you will see that you need to start moving forward with your life in the best way possible.
-It is at this point that you may start looking at what you can do to help yourself and start seeing the good in life, instead of the bad controlling it.
+It is at this point that you may start looking at what you can do to help yourself and start seeing the good in your life, instead of the bad controlling it.

 That in essence is acceptance.
-This is when you accept and understand your diagnosis and ready to find ways to help you cope better.
+This is when you accept and understand your diagnosis and are ready to find ways to help you cope better.
 You no longer feel angry and give up on bargaining as you have a new way of life to plan.
 You start to see that light at the end of the tunnel and begin working towards making your life as good as possible.

 (Credit to the Elisabeth Kübler-Ross Foundation)